 - My favorite lightweight saltwater reel under $250 for finesse inshore fishing

-- Very smooth lightweight reel with great drag for a smaller reel that can still handle a larger fish.
+- Very smooth reel with great drag for a smaller reel that can still handle large fish.

 - High quality, nearly waterproof design.

 - Strong carbon body but still stiff due to X-ship pinion gear support system

 If you have a mid-range budget and you want an extremely lightweight spinning reel, this is it.
 Check pricing HERE.

 If you are looking for the Shimano C4i+ you have found it, often people will transpose the “i” and the “4” in the model number.